 Permanent disability benefits are paid in one of two ways.
 You’ll receive two-thirds of your monthly wages as long as you are considered totally disabled — these are catastrophic disabilities like amputations or blindness.
 To qualify you must unable to get a job due to your disability.

-If you’re considered partially permanent disabled, you’ll receive a percentage of benefits based on where your doctor rates your disability from 1 to 100 percent.
+If you’re considered partially permanently disabled, you’ll receive a percentage of benefits based on where your doctor rates your disability from 1 to 100 percent.
 Your payment each month will be 0.6 percent for each one percent of impairment.
 These payments end when you turn 70.
 You may receive these payments even if you’re able to return to work.

 You May Be Offered Light Duty or Work Accommodations